 1. Cut the Cord on Cable TV

 Almost all of the financial planners we contacted advise clients to cancel their traditional cable TV subscriptions.
-Cable TV prices have skyrocketed 53 percent since 2007 to reach an average price of $100.98 a month in 2017.
+Cable TV prices have skyrocketed more than 100 percent since 2007 to reach an average price of $217 a month in 2020.
 Over that same period, streaming video services have reshaped the entertainment landscape for a fraction of the cost.

 Yes, you still need to pay for internet service, but that will run you an average of $60 a month, or less if you choose a lower-bandwidth package.
 Netflix recommends download speeds of 25 Mbps for streaming high-definition 4K movies, but if you're OK with SD quality, you can get away with slower and cheaper connections.

-If you want the most TV channels with your streaming TV service, SlingTV starts at $25 per month and YouTube TV starts at $40 per month.
+If you want the most TV channels with your streaming TV service, SlingTV starts at $30 per month and YouTube TV starts at $65 per month.
 But if you're not a huge TV watcher and only want to see a few shows and movies a week, you could go a lot cheaper.
-Netflix and Hulu are both $8 a month.
+Netflix starts at $9 a month, but there are tons of competitors out there offering even cheaper rates.

 Nicholas Schneibner with Baron Financial Group notes that Amazon Prime Video comes included with an Amazon Prime subscription ($13 a month) and Netflix can be bundled for free with some mobile phone services.